tythonco/tython-website/_drafts/popup-window.md

 The first CSS rule is pretty self-explanitory.
 Within the HTML, we're using the `lightning-icon` component, but this icon will be acting like a button, and buttons should show a pointer when they're hovered over.
-This rule take care of that.
+This rule takes care of that.

 Next we have our `section` rule.
 Here we set the position to `fixed` so that the component doesn't jump around when we open and close the popover window.